-2.2 General Configuration
+4.2.2 General Configuration

 The antenna will be a symmetric paraboloidal reflector, of diameter 10m, mounted on an elevation over azimuth mount.
 Subreflector support legs will be either tripod or quadripod configuration.
-The reflector will consist of machined aluminum panels mounted on a carbon fiber reinforced plastic (CFRP) reflector backup structure (BUS).
+A reflector surface consisting of machined aluminum panels is preferred.
+The reflector surface will be mounted on a carbon fiber reinforced plastic (CFRP) reflector backup structure (BUS).
 The BUS could be built completely of CFRP or could consist of CFRP struts connected by metal nodes.
 The tripod or quadripod will be made of CFRP.
 The reflector surfaces of the antenna will not be painted.